 The Swedish Human Rights Film Festival

-From March 31 to April 2, 2017, Lund and Stockholm will host the first Swedish Human Rights Film Festival.
+From March 16 to March 18, 2018 Lund will host the third Swedish Human Rights Film Festival.

 The initiative comes from the Raoul Wallenberg Institute of Human Rights and Humanitarian Law.

 Kino/Folkets Bio i Lund

 Folkets Bio got its first theatre in 1987 at Södran Mejeriet.
 Seven years later in 1994, Kino opened.
 Kino/Folkets Bio is a non-profit and contributes to expanding the selection of films in Lund.

 The Raoul Wallenberg Institute

 The Raoul Wallenberg Institute of Human Rights and Humanitarian Law combines evidence-based human rights research with direct engagement with international organisations, governments, national human rights institutions, the justice sector, local and regional authorities, universities, and the business sector to deepen understanding and strengthen respect for human rights and international humanitarian law.